Updated: Aug 4

 Special Olympics Vermont is a member of the Chronic Disease and Disability Advisory Group through the Vermont Department of Health.
-This is the second in a series of blog posts containing health information for our athletes.
+This post is part of a series of blog posts containing health information for our athletes.

 Do you know you should fill half your plate with fruits or vegetables each meal?
 Here are some tips to help you reach this goal every time you eat: